renancaraujo/controlled-actions/README.md

 Controlled actions is a pack of helper classes that help you to control async routines that can be called multiple times.
 It is a wrapper over the Promise API.

+## Why

+When studying the flux spec, I started to implement it.
+I've imagined "actions" as simple async functions that performs some async routine and distribute side effects (such as application state changes).

+In this scenario, Actions could be executed by everything that can dispatch an async routine, like API Calls, for instance.

+The first issues appeared when we had multiple components that called the same endpoint with the same params.
+Those components could dispatch Action executions at the same time.
+In order to prevent multiple backend calls with the same payload, I've created something like `ActionFirst`.
+As time passed, new types of concurrency treatment appeared, then has born `controlled-actions`.

+Since it relies only on the JS Promises API, it can be used anywhere it is supported.
+Node or the browser.
+Using React or any other UI Library.

+In some of my projects, I use it alongside mobx in a fancy redux-less flux implemmentation.

+## Alternatives

+As anything else related to software development, `controlled-actions` is not suitable for every project out there.
+Here are some aletrnativeas that may be more suitable for your project:

+- If you are using redux on your project, you can easily reproduce this concurrent handling behavior with [redux-saga](https://github.com/redux-saga/redux-saga).
+- [RxJS](https://rxjs-dev.firebaseapp.com/) can be a good alternative too, but be careful to not implement a overkill.
+Read more about it [here](https://rxjs-dev.firebaseapp.com/).

 ### Installing

 ```